timkay/say/docs/index.rst

 * Round numbers to 3 decimal places,
 * Intelligently handles Error objects,
 * When used with https://github.com/douglascrockford/JSON-js/blob/master/cycle.js, displays objects with cycles,
-* Conditioanlly outputs lines based on logging categories
+* Conditionally outputs lines based on logging categories

 For more details, see [Advanced Usage](usage.rst).